karlhorky/dotfiles/tricks/gsuite-google-calendar-chrome-desktop-app-shortcut.md

 ## Chrome Desktop Apps

 Chrome desktop apps can be created for any website or web application, and behave similar to full desktop applications on your computer (see https://twitter.com/karlhorky/status/1127884049073233920).

-They are created using the three dots menu -> More Tools -> Create Shortcut -> Check "Open as window" example.